Time to Migrate to a Modern JDK, Laggards!

 • APIs that are not core to the JDK have also been removed in Java 11 or later.
 These changes may impact your application, but there is a clear path to avoid these problems.

-• You have to select either the long-term support path or upgrade every six months the Java runtime.
+• You have to select either the long-term support path or upgrade the Java runtime every six months.

-• Don’t be tempted to ignore compiler warnings.
+• Do not be tempted to ignore compiler warnings.
 Deprecation is being taken much more seriously in this modern Java world, and both Java 10 and Java 11 removed APIs.

 • In less than two years, the next LTS will be released with Java 17.
 It is scheduled for September 2021.